+WORKFORCE READY

+Workforce Ready Pathway

+32.43000 Introduction to Career Competencies 32.43100 Career Competencies 32.43200 Advanced Career Competencies Capstone Experience: WBL Internship

-- ^ Meets 4th Science requirement; approved by Board of Regents.
+^ Meets 4th Science requirement; approved by Board of Regents.

-- ~ Meets 4th Math or World Language requirement for high school graduation.
+- Meets 4th Math or World Language requirement for high school graduation.
 Two Computer Science courses from the same pathway will satisfy two years of sequenced foreign language courses for USG Admissions.

-- ¤ Integrated credit can be earned upon completion of pathway.
+- Integrated credit can be earned upon completion of pathway.

 - " Embedded credit earned upon completion of course.

+The Hall County Board of Education is an equal opportunity employer and does not discriminate on the basis of race, color, national origin, age, religion, handicapping condition, or sex in its educational programs or employment.

 High School Course Descriptions

 The following list of course descriptions encompasses all courses offered in Hall County high schools.
 However, some courses may not have sufficient enrollment to justify instruction each school year.

 Georgia Milestones EOC assessment required.

 ENGLISH/LANGUAGE ARTS

 Ninth Grade Literature/Composition

 1 Unit

 Ninth Grade Literature/Composition (Honors)

 CIP #: 23.06100

 Prerequisite: Teacher recommendation for Honors

-Credit Type: L1 or L2; Required for students enrolling in ninth grade for the first time in 2008 or later; core or elective credit for all
+Credit Type: L1 or L2; Required for students enrolling in ninth grade for the first time in 2008 or later; core or elective credit for all other

-other students.
+students.